 - Cut the butter into four pieces.
 Place the butter in a medium heat proof glass mixing bowl.
 Place a large fine sesh sieve over the bowl.
 Set aside.

-- Pour the lemon juice and eggs into the sugar and whisk to combine.
+- Pour the lemon juice, pinch of salt and eggs into the sugar and whisk to combine.
 Try to break up the egg whites while you whisk.
 Set pot over low heat.

 - Stir constantly with a silicone whisk while the curd cooks and until the curd thickens.
 Cook for about 10 minutes or until the curd registers 160 to 170 F on an instant read thermometer.
 You can also check for doneness using the spoon method.
 Dip a wooden spoon into the curd and run your finger across the back of the spoon to make a line.
 If the line stays clear, the curd is ready.

 - Remove pot from heat.
 Pour the curd through the sieve into the butter.
 Use a spatula to help press the curd throught the sieve.
 Set sieve aside then stir curd til the butter has melted completely.
 Pour the curd into an airtight container.
 Allow to cool til room temperature before covering the container.
-Set in the fridge to chill.
-Curd will thicken as it cools and chills.
-For best results, chill at least 6 hours before using.
+Set in the fridge to chill til you're ready to use it.

 Notes